mohd-tahzeeb-khan/Event-Booking-Management-System/readme.txt

 # Hi, I'm Mohd Tahzeeb Khan! 👋.

 # Event Management System for banquet Halls.
+A Project Developed by me for the *Daata Decorations and Events, Nagpur* This was my First Live Project.
+This Project help me to understand, learn some new and unique concepts and skills.
+As this project consist of No-SQL Database(MongoDB) which is a well-known database service.
+May be Update for this project will be soon in 2024 with some more advancement and new concepts.

 This project is developed by: TAHZEEB TANVEER MOHD KHAN